 If you observe the above c# example, we used a class keyword as a variable name (@class) by including

 @ as a prefix.

-In c#, Keywords are differentiated as two types, those are
+In c#, Keywords are differentiated into two types those are

 The following table lists the available reserved keywords in the c# programming language.

 |virtual||typeof||uint||ulong||out (generic modifier)|

 In c#, Contextual keywords can be used as an identifier in a limited program context, which can be outside of the context.

 Generally, whenever the new keywords are added to the C# language, those are treated as Contextual keywords to avoid breaking c# programs that we wrote in older versions.

-The following table lists the available Contextual Keywords in c# programming language.
+The following table lists the available Contextual Keywords in the c# programming language.

-These are the keywords available in c# programming language, and we can use them in our applications based on our requirements.
+These are the keywords available in the c# programming language, and we can use them in our applications based on our requirements.